Wednesday, July 1, 2015

 🚗1981 ~July 1-4, Family trip to Homosassa Springs, Florida

-We traveled ten hours to Homosassa Spring, Florida, to visit relatives.
+We traveled ten hours to Homosassa Springs, Florida, to visit relatives.

-We traveled to Florida in our new Camel Brown 1980 Chevrolet Malibu, which could seat six people comfortably.
+We traveled to Florida in our new 1980 Chevrolet Malibu in Camel Brown, which could seat six people comfortably.

 Most of the time, the front windows were rolled down, and some smoke went outside while the rest encircled our heads.